neilramaswamy/waterpark/README.md

 ## How to play in the Waterpark

+### Installation

+You just need Python.
+Clone the repo, and you'll be ready to go.
+You can create a `venv`, but the only dependency this project uses is numpy.

 ### Configuration

 You'll have to modify `sim.sh` to your liking, and then run that script.
 The supported parameters are below: